A note on the $8\pi$ problem of J\"ager-Luckhaus system: Introduction

-To the best of our knowledge, only two special variants of chemotaxis systems have available information on dynamic behavior when the mass of initial data is critical.
-When \(\Omega = \mathbb{R}^2\), the system \eqref{sys: JL} is reduced to the Patlak-Keller-Segel model
+To the best of our knowledge, only two special parabolic-elliptic variants of Keller-Segel system have available information on dynamic behaviors when the initial mass is critical.
+When $\Omega = \mathbb{R}^2$, the system \eqref{sys: JL} is reduced to the Patlak-Keller-Segel model